multi-cd/multi-cd-matlab/readme.md

 `demo1_prepCorr_HiC.m` - demonstrates the pre-processing, going from the Hi-C matrix to the correlation matrix.

 - Data files are not included in this repository.
 You need to provide the original Hi-C data yourself to run this script -- we are sorry for this inconvenience.
-Hi-C datasets can be easily downloaded from the public databases; for example, we obtained ours from [Rao et al, (2014) on GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63525).
-Alternatively, you can input your own Hi-C data matrix.
+Hi-C datasets can be easily downloaded from the public databases; alternatively, you can input your own Hi-C data matrix.

 ### Identification of domain solutions (Multi-CD)